Cray-HPE/docs-csm/operations/security_and_authentication/Provisioning_a_Liquid-Cooled_EX_Cabinet_CEC_with_Default_Credentials.md

     ![Front Panel Controls](../../img//CEC_Display_Controls_CEC_Actions.svg)

+13. Power cycle the compute blade slots in each compute chassis slot.

+    1. If Cray System Management is available, use CAPMC to power cycle the compute blades.

+       Power off the compute chassis slots in each cabinet (example show cabinets 1000-1003):
+       Note: If a cabinet chassis is not fully populated, specify each slot individually.

+       ```bash
+       ncn-m001# cray capmc xname_off create --xnames x[1000-1003]c[0-7]s[0-7] --format json
+       ```

+       Check the power status:

+       ```bash
+       ncn-m001# cray capmc get_xname_status create --xnames x[1000-1003]c[0-7] --format json
+       ```

+       Power on the compute chassis slots:

+       ```bash
+       ncn-m001# cray capmc xname_on create --xnames x[1000-1003]c[0-7]s[0-7] --format json
+       ```

+    2. If a management system has not been provisioned (the cabinet is bare metal), set the cabinet circuit breakers to off, then back to on.

-13. To test the password, connect to the CMM serial console though the CEC.
+14. To test the password, connect to the CMM serial console though the CEC.
 The IPv6 address is the same, but the port numbers are different as described below.

       ```screen
       #!/bin/bash